wheelybird/pam-ldap-totp-auth/README.md

 **⚠️ Authentication mode compatibility:**
 - **Challenge mode** (default): Works with SSH, sudo, login - **This doesn't work with OpenVPN**
 - **Append mode**: Works with all services including OpenVPN

+**MFA enforcement modes:**

+The `enforcement_mode` option controls how strictly MFA is enforced and how password-only authentication is handled:

+- `enforcement_mode graceful` (default) - Allow password-only authentication for users without TOTP configured.
+Users with `totpStatus=pending` get a grace period. **Recommended for mixed environments.**
+- `enforcement_mode warn_only` - Allow password-only authentication but log security warnings to syslog. **Useful for MFA rollout testing.**
+- `enforcement_mode strict` - Require TOTP for ALL users.
+Users without TOTP configured are denied access. **Use only when all users have MFA.**

+**Password-only authentication behavior:**
+- `graceful` and `warn_only` modes: Users without the `totpUser` objectClass can authenticate with password alone
+- `strict` mode: All users must have TOTP configured; password-only authentication is rejected

 **Multiple match handling:**